Mathilde Ludendorff: Politico-religious activity

 As part of her dual assault on Christianity and the occult, Ludendorff drew on her interpretation of science to develop her own faith, Gotterkenntnis or 'God Knowledge', which emphasised notions of racial inheritance, culture, economy and justice.
-The faith became the religion of the Tannenbergbund, founded by her and her husband in 1925, a conspiratorial organisation which briefly claimed as many as 100,000 followers before losing out to and prohibited by the NSDAP in 1933.
+The faith became the religion of the Tannenbergbund, founded by her and her husband in 1925, a conspiratorial organisation which briefly claimed as many as 100,000 followers before losing out to and being prohibited by the NSDAP in 1933.

 Ludendorff had no truck with the ideas of Positive Christianity, feeling that Christian beliefs could never be reconciled to the Aryan ideal that she believed in.
 She stressed this by portraying Jesus as a Jewish preacher who had not died on the cross in her 1931 book, Erlösung von Jesu Christo (Redemption from Jesus Christ).
 She considered the Bible a fraud and called for a pantheism rooted in blood and soil rhetoric, in which the soul of God permeated the land as a whole.

 She also published The Secret Power of the Jesuits and Its Decline with her husband, although this work revealed many of the prejudices still latent in the old general.
 Whilst Mathilde Ludendorff despised Christianity, Erich, despite his conversion to Gotterkenntnis, retained a strong sense of German Protestantism, arguing that the Roman Catholic Church was a much stronger threat to the couple's völkisch ideals; even though avowedly non-Christian, he was seen as a Protestant crusader by both the arch-conservatives of the Protestant League and their opponents in organised Catholicism.

-Post-war activity, 1945-1965
+Post-war activity, 1945–1965

 Ludendorff was largely sidelined after her husband's 1937 death, as Adolf Hitler had long since broken from the general.
 She continued to express anti-Semitic ideas after the war and was found guilty during the Denazification process, although her judgement was lessened in 1951.

 She founded a Bund für Gotterkenntnis which could be traced back to 1951 and had as many as 12,000 members.
 The Bavarian Administrative Court banned it in 1961 for being unconstitutional.

 In 1955 she also founded a Schule für Gotterkenntnis to propagate her beliefs.

 She died in Tutzing in 1966, five years after the judgement.

 In 1977, the ban for the Bund für Gotterkenntnis was lifted because of procedural errors, though it remains under observation of several constitutional protection agencies.
 As of 2010 the Bund für Gotterkenntnis survived in a reduced form.